 This combination should yield a cup with an extraction yield of 18% to 22%, which is considered the perfect range.
 According to the SCA, the maximum extraction for coffee beans is around 28% to 30%, meaning that the total amount of solubles we can extract from the coffee grounds is 28%.

-However, from a taste perspective, an extraction yield above 22% results in over-extracted coffee, which is overly bitter. (extraction science research published in Journal of Food Science) Conversely, an extraction yield below 18% produces an under-extracted cup that is weak and sour.
+However, from a taste perspective, an extraction yield above 22% results in over-extracted coffee, which is overly bitter.
+Conversely, an extraction yield below 18% produces an under-extracted cup that is weak and sour.
+These thresholds are supported by extraction science research published in the Journal of Food Science.

-Let’s recap: Using colder water can result in a weak flavor profile with a sour taste, while hotter temperatures may lead to an overly bitter brew. (flavor-profile evaluation rooted in the SCA’s standardized descriptors)
+Let’s recap: Using colder water can result in a weak flavor profile with a sour taste, while hotter temperatures may lead to an overly bitter brew.
+These flavor profiles are evaluated using the SCA’s standardized sensory descriptors.

 What Factors Affect Brewing Temperature?